KateLWalker/Ada-Application/Essay responses.md

 ##### _1. Why are you interested in programming?
 What have you done to expose yourself to programming so far?_

     	I have been interested in computers since I was a teenager.
 I have a few friends who work as
     	programmers and have always been interested in the field.
 However, I struggled through my
 	first attempt at college without finding a career path that I was passionate about.
 I wanted
 	to do something practical, such as accounting, but could not keep myself interested.
 During
 	my time out of school I have tried a few different professions, but I find the thing I enjoy
 	doing the most is interacting with technology.
-As a first step towards understanding one of
-	the most commonly used programming languages, I am currently working through an introductory
-	tutorial to Java programming.
-Also, at the end of October I will begin another online course for Java, which will also cover HTML/CSS, through Duke University with the intention of earning a Java certification.
+In my attempt to learn about programming, I have worked through a Java tutorial as well as the Codecademy course for beginning Ruby and the Jumpstart lessons offered by Ada.
+I have also installed Ruby and a text editor to continue working with what I have learned.
+It has been challenging and rewarding to work through these courses and know that each day I am able to program new things.

 ##### _2. What are your professional goals for the next 2 years, the next 5 years?_

-	I am currently taking online classses to complete my bachelors degree in Management Information
+	I am currently taking online classes to complete my bachelor’s degree in Management Information
 	Systems.
-In the next 2 years I plan on completing my degree in MIS and will then seek employment in an information technology/management area of business, where I could work towards becoming an Information Systems Manager or IT Project Manager.
-I would like
-	to find a company where I would be able to learn and move into a management position where I
-	could utilize my leadership experience.
-Within the next 5 years I see myself in a rewarding
-	career where I can use my education to to help advance me along the ranks in the technology sector.
-	I believe that understanding and utilizing the ablility to program will be incredibly valuable to
-	my career in the technology field.
+In the next 2 years, I would like to continue pursuing my degree online while working a full time position as a software developer.
+I plan to use my bachelor’s degree, which offers me experience in project management and IT, and combine it with my growing knowledge of various programming languages to allow me the opportunity to work as a software developer.
+In the next 5 years, I feel that I would have the field experience to fully realize my plan to lead an innovative software development team in a growing organization.

 ##### _3. Tell us about a time you made a mistake that you leared a lot from.
 If you encountered the situation again, what would you do differently?_